MicrosoftDocs/power-pages-docs/power-pages-docs/security/table-permissions.md

 ### Deactivate/activate or delete table permissions

 A deactivated table permission becomes ineffective.
 You can activate a deactivated table permission later.
-When a table permission is deactivated, its child table permissions remain active but don't remain in effect due to the ineffective parent table permission.
+When a table permission is deactivated, its child table permissions remain active, but don't remain in effect due to the ineffective parent table permission.
 You can deactivate child permissions separately.

 When a table permission is deleted, all associated child permissions are also deleted.

 To deactivate/activate or delete table permissions:

-1. In the design studio from the tool belt, select **Set up**.
+1. In the design studio from the side menu, select **Set up**.

 1. On the left pane in the **Security** section, select **Table permissions** to view table permissions.